gotchoices/MyCHIPs/client/chark/issues/tally_display.md

    - Consider tablet and smaller phone displays
    - Keep internationalization support for sort labels
    - Evaluate potential impacts on pull-to-refresh and FlatList performance

+6. **Implementation Details**
+   - Create a new file src/redux/tallySortSlice.js
+   - Modify src/screens/Tally/Banner/index.jsx to use new sort widgets
+   - Update the sorter icons to reflect current sort state:
+     - Name sorter: sort-alpha-asc ↔ sort-alpha-desc
+     - Date sorter: sort-amount-desc ↔ sort-amount-asc
+     - Balance sorter: sort-numeric-desc → sort-numeric-asc → calculator (for absolute)
+   - Highlight active sorter with different background color
+   - Utilize existing sort functions but connect to new Redux state
+   - Add action creators for toggling each sorter
+   - Use useMemo for memoizing sorted results based on active sort criteria

 ## Feedback and Refinements